-- Please refer to the Camp Caribou Packing List (located under the Important Documents link in the Current Families section of our website, and also in your CampInTouch account under the Forms & Documents section) - Everyone should pack a water bottle and sunscreen.
+- Please refer to the Camp Caribou Packing List (located under in your CampInTouch account under the Forms & Documents section) - Everyone needs to pack a water bottle and sunscreen.
 It is so important to stay well hydrated on hot summer days.
 It is easy for campers to fill their water bottles at fountains around camp.
 We will be applying sunscreen to our campers daily, but many kids like to have their own as well. - If your son likes books, games, or cards, please pack them.
 They are good for rest period or bunk time. - If you'd like to pack a camera, please pack an inexpensive one or preferably disposable one. - If your son is musical and he'd like to bring his instrument that is totally cool with us!
 We've had many campers perform at campfire or during other programs.
 If the instrument is not travel friendly, or you have concerns about damages in the camp environment, then maybe it's a good idea to leave it at home.